white-axe/mkxp-z/libretro/README.md

-The build process for the libretro core is divided into two phases.
+The build process for the libretro core is divided into two stages.

-# Phase 1
+# Stage 1

-All the files produced by this phase are platform-agnostic, so you can run this build phase on any computer, regardless of which operating system or CPU architecture the libretro core is for.
+All the files produced by this stage are platform-agnostic, so you can run this build stage on any computer, regardless of which operating system or CPU architecture the libretro core is for.

 Required software:
 * C and C++ compilers